CRM system for banks and financial institutions

 Streamline your business-wide risk assessment (BWRA).

-Insource your customer risk assessment & classification (CRA).
+Insource your customer risk assessment (CRA).

 Create, configure and manage institution-specific customer risk profiles using preset risk factors according to AMLR and AMLO-FINMA.
 Develop your proprietary set of risk factors, taking into account guidance from standard setters and FIU typology reports (here).